These days there are many printers offering

 fonts and colour correction of any images

-to use our experience and knowledge to make
+experience and knowledge to make good savings

-good savings on print for any of our design
+on print for any of our customers.